Board of Trustees 2015-2016

 Robert was on the Gateways finance committee prior to becoming a Board member, and completed a term as Vice President of Finance.
 His family has been involved with Etgar L’Noar since its inception.
 His wife taught in the B’nei Mitzvah Program for its first two years and their daughter was a volunteer for three years.
 Robert has served on the board of Gann Academy and Solomon Schechter Day School of Greater Boston.
 Robert is Vice President of Business Development at Trex Enterprises Corporation, a high-tech incubator based in San Diego, and is a Managing Director of Back Bay Management, a venture capital and private equity firm in Boston.

-David joined the Gateways Board in 2014.
-He is involved with Temple Shalom in Newton where he is the ba’al tekiah (shofar blower).
+David Fineman is involved with Temple Shalom in Newton where he is the ba’al tekiah (shofar blower).
 He recently completed his fourth year as a member of the CJP Innovation and Community Grants committee.
-David leads the Human Resources Analytics and Workforce Planning teams within State Street Corp.
+David leads the Workforce Analytics Consulting practice within Deloitte Consulting.
 He lives in Newton, MA with his wife Peggy and three children.